TritonDataCenter/rfd/rfd/0084/README.md

 group will need to be set up for each required network.
 Untrusted networks will be the set of networks available in the zone that are not on the `admin` or `manta` networks.

+If no untrusted networks are found, then `haproxy` will not have an untrusted front-end, and will only listen on the trusted address.
+This will allow for provisioning load balancers in the future that are only used internally by Manta.

 ## Preparing for IPv6